solivagant 🔆¶

 death on

-.
+Android.
 On other platforms, you can use a support class provided by this library to store the navigation stack state as long as you want.

 - Type safety navigation, easy to pass data between destinations.